 When conducting any FDA meeting, the goal is to obtain a clear response to the questions included in your meeting request, and leave with a clear understanding of the Agency’s expectations.
 In order to accomplish these goals, punctilious planning and organization is essential and leaving the FDA with a positive impression of you and your device is critical.
 Conducting a flawless meeting requires the expertise of a professional.
-The Weinberg Group is the expert you need.
+The Weinberg Group is the experienced medical device consultant you need.
 We have a vast amount of knowledge and experience to ensure your FDA meeting is planned and executed as impeccably as possible.

 Medical Device Meeting Services

 The Weinberg Group’s medical device-related FDA meeting services include:

 A Pre-Submission is a formal written request seeking FDA’s feedback before an application is submitted for review.
 Sponsors can request FDA’s feedback in writing or in a formal meeting or teleconference with the Agency.
 Pre-Submissions are not required, but if applicants seeking additional feedback from the FDA can submit a Pre-Submission prior to the filing of the following medical device applications:

 - De Novo Request

 - CLIA Amendments

 Despite the fact that they are not required, Pre-Submission meetings are extremely beneficial and strongly recommended by the FDA and The Weinberg Group alike for medical devices.
 Pre-Submission meetings afford Sponsors the opportunity to obtain feedback from the Agency prior to the submission of an IDE or marketing application.